-THE MEMORIAL ALSO COMMEMORATES TANK CREW ENGAGED AS DISMOUNTED LEWIS MACHINE GUN TEAM MEMBERS & THEIR DEDICATED ACTIONS DURING THE GERMAN SPRING OFFENSIVE OF 1918.
+THE MEMORIAL ALSO COMMEMORATES TANK CREW MEMBERS ENGAGED IN THE ROLL OF DISMOUNTED LEWIS MACHINE GUN TEAMS & THEIR ACTIONS DURING THE GERMAN SPRING OFFENSIVE OF 1918.

 Following the October 1917 Revolution, the Russians sued for a separate peace with Germany, allowing the latter to release troops from the Eastern Front to bolster the Western Front.
 General Luddendorf in effective control of the army realized that he would hold a temporary superiority in numbers over the Allies on the Western Front until the Americans arrived in force.

 Kaiserschlacht, the "Kaiser’s Battle" opened with Operation Michael on 21 March 1918.
 Following a hurricane bombardment, the assault by German storm troopers punched a great hole through poorly prepared positions held by General Gough’s Fifth Army.